3D Imaging and retrieval analysis in unhappy patients after TKA.

 It will allow a better understanding of the in-vivo loading of knees after TKA.
 In particular for unhappy TKA patients it will allow to identify the failure mode.

-The following have contributed to this page: Dr Michael Tobias Hirschmann
+The following have contributed to this page: Prof. Dr. med.
+Michael Tobias Hirschmann

 In partnership with: